dwipalshrirao/food-delivery-ecommerce-website/README.md

 ## food-delivery-ecommerce-website
-  this is food delivery website which is near about complete solution for hotel ,in next update i will add dine-in feature to project.
+  This is food delivery website which is near about complete solution for **Restautent**.
   Python with Django framework is used in this project.

-Here are some feature of it:
+  ### Features of project:

+  1. **Register user with email verification**.
+It sends OTP to user's email-id , also it will be expire after 5 minute, if user will have not use this OTP.
+After expiration of OTP, there is OTP re-genration feature, which generate OTP and send again to user's email-id.

+  2. **Dine-in feature**.
+Any user (i.e. Anonymus user) can book a table with email verification.

-  1. user can add item to cart without reloading page(javascript is used for this feature).
+  3. **Add to cart without reloading page**.
+User can add item to cart without reloading page(javascript is used for this feature).
   But if user is not logged in then he will redirect to login page.

-  2. Register user with email verification. it sends OTP to user's email-id , also it will be expire after 5 minute, if user will have not use this OTP.
-After expiration of OTP, there is OTP re-genration feature, which generate OTP and send again to user's email-id.
-  3. Blogging system. admin can make crud operation on posts.
-Any website visitor can see posts.
+  4. **Blogging system**.
+Admin can make crud operation on posts and any website visitor can see posts.

+  5. **FlatePages**.
+I used Django's flat pages feature for about us page.

-  in future update I will add some feature like,
+  In future update I will add some feature like,
-  * Dine-in, website visitor can book a table.
-  * anonymus user can add items to cart without login.
+  * Anonymus user can add items to cart without login.
+  * Payment gateway.

   I am not very good at desing UI so i got some HTMl and css code from [codersgyan github account](https://github.com/codersgyan/Responsive-restaurant-website)